Release-Candidate/1-billion-row-challenge/README.md

 When the browser displays the trace, select "View trace by proc".

 This is the overview of the whole process, from start to end.
 We see, that it takes some time to read the data file, and takes a bit of time to sum the results.
-Nut most of the time, all Cores are busy.
+But most of the time, all cores are busy.
 ![Image containing the trace of the whole runtime](./images/trace_overview.png) Here we see the start of the trace, that it takes about 700ms until enough threads have read their data and start working on it.
 ![Image containing the start of the trace](./images/trace_start.png)